 Blue Monday.
-No, not just a kick-ass New Order song, but the name coined by marketers for the third Monday in January — purportedly the 'most depressing day of the year'.
-While the genesis and questionable 'science' behind this dreary moniker is smirk-worthy, looking after your mental health is something everyone should take seriously, especially after the emotional drubbing so many of us have taken recently.
+No, not just a kick-ass New Order song, but the name coined by marketers for the third Monday in January (or the first, or the second — all January Mondays it seems!), which is purportedly the 'most depressing day of the year'.
+While the genesis and questionable 'science' behind this dreary moniker is smirk-worthy, looking after your mental health is something everyone should take seriously and games are a great way to help get you in the right mindset.

-Below you'll find a non-exhaustive list of just some of the games Team NL love to fire up when we're in need of cheering up (and when the N64 isn't hooked up for a blast of Banjo-Kazooie).
-Obviously, hanging out with friends is a great way to beat the blues, so you might want to start with our selections of the best couch co-op Switch games or best Switch party games if you're not a solo gamer, or perhaps check out our selection of the best games to play if you can't leave the house.
+Below you'll find a non-exhaustive list of just some of the games Team NL loves to fire up when we're in need of cheering up.
+Hanging out with friends is a great way to beat the blues, so you might want to start with our selections of the best couch co-op Switch games or best Switch party games if you're not a solo gamer, or perhaps check out our selection of the best games to play if you can't leave the house.

 If you're twiddling your thumbs on your own, though, let's take a look at our picks — in no particular order — of the best feel-good games on Nintendo Switch.